Advanced Placement Nursing - Associate in Applied Science Degree

 Specific Admission Requirements for Program

 A waiting list of applicants is not maintained.
-An applicant who receives notification that s/he was not admitted must resubmit the Associate Degree Nursing Application for LPN Advanced Placement during the published application period in order to be considered for the program admissions for the next available class.
+An applicant who receives notification that s/he was not admitted must resubmit the Associate Degree Nursing Application for Advanced Placement Nursing during the published application period in order to be considered for the program admissions for the next available class.

 Course Sequence and Progression Requirements